I Spanked My Dog, Now He Hates Me

 OR, if you are out of this area, inquire about a telephone or e-Lesson

 Email: [email protected]

 The Effects: You’ve spanked your dog, now your dog hates you.
 What should you do?
 Corporal punishment, physical correction, is always a risky form of behavior modification because it can backfire.
 You can lose a dog’s friendship forever.
 You can become the dog’s permanent enemy.
-Just as I have seen dogs that took up a grudge against another dog in the home after a fight, where one dog then needs to find a new home to prevent the dogs from killing one or another, I’ve seen dogs develop a grudge against a person, and the only solution is to find the dog another home.
+Just as I have seen dogs that took up a grudge against another dog in the home after a fight, where one dog then needs to find a new home to prevent the dogs from killing one or another, I’ve seen dogs develop a grudge against a person, and the only solution is to find the dog another home (I know you wouldn’t be reading this if you didn’t regret what you did, and I’m here to help).
 The application of corporal punishment can cause a dog to develop a permanent dislike of the person who implemented the punishment.

 The Cause: People will use abusive methods on their dogs because they have become angry and frustrated with their dogs.
 So, their dogs are yelled at, threatened, spanked, hit, blasted with air horns, had coin filled cans tossed at them, grabbed, chased, cornered, bullied, shot them with bb guns, poked, banished, pinned to the ground, or worse.
 Yet, we all know if the dog had been in professional training classes, using proper methods and diligent practice, these dogs wouldn’t have been annoying in the first place.
 Harsh punishment is always a reaction to whatever the dog is or isn’t doing, not a purposeful strategy for dealing with fixing a problem.